Australia's first De Forest phonofilm

 The original plan for the reception by the Lord Mayor of Sydney was to have him deliver his address of welcome inside the rotunda, but on 7 March it was decided that the address be instead made on its steps.
 The main motivation for this change was that the public, cinematographers, and still photographers would get a better view, with more light, outside rather than in.

-The whole scene where the Lord Mayor's reception took place is shown in the photograph below.
+The whole scene where the Lord Mayor's reception took place is shown in the photograph3 below.
 This was taken from the pontoon at the time the Duke had gone to inspect the Naval Guard of Honour (which is to the right of the scene in the image).
 In the foreground are the gangway and ramp, on which are standing the Duchess and the Governor of New South Wales, Dudley de Chair; the arbour partially frames the view; in the middle distance are the aldermen of the City of Sydney with the rotunda behind them; through the rotunda's arches can be seen steps (now called the Fleet Steps) leading up to the road by which the royal entourage would leave; and on the right is the cameramen's reserve, in which cinecameras can be seen, including that of De Forest Phonofilms which is the leftmost one, with the prominent tripod leg to the right of the Duchess.
 (Walter H.B.
-Sully, who was operating the camera, is unfortunately hidden by the camera next to him.)
+Sully, who was operating the camera, is unfortunately hidden by the camera next to him.4)

 Duchess of York and NSW Governor de Chair